juanmiguelrl/breast-cancer-subtyping/README.md

 Info about the GDC API at: https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/ and notebook with GDC API examples at https://github.com/NCI-GDC/gdc-docs/blob/develop/Notebooks/API_April_2021/Webinar_April_2021.ipynb

 ### R data download options in json (--dr) (Requires R to be installed):
+This option allows to execute through R a R script, which can be useful to download as in the script provided more clinical data for the cases or even other function to be executed with the R script provided by the user.
 dictionary called "r_donwload":
 (The script script.R in the R folder can be used to download the PAM50 data for the BRCA data, this option can be used also to run other R scripts provided by the user)
 Compulsory: